DeLorean teases Back to the Future inspired electric vehicle

 The DeLorean Motor Company seems to be planning a comeback, this time as an electric vehicle manufacturer.

-This week, DeLorean Motor Company, best known for the role of its iconic but disappointing vehicle in the 1985 film ‘Back to the Future,’ tweeted a 15-second teaser suggesting a comeback with an electric vehicle.
+This week, Motor Company, best known for the role of its iconic but disappointing vehicle in the 1985 film ‘Back to the Future,’ tweeted a 15-second teaser suggesting a comeback with an electric vehicle.

 “The Future was never promised.
 Reimagine today,” the company said on Twitter.

-The video is only a few seconds long and shows the silhouette of a vehicle with the DeLorean’s characteristic gull-wing doors.
+The is only a few seconds long and shows the silhouette of a vehicle with the DeLorean’s characteristic gull-wing doors.

 The carmaker announced the “DeLorean’s premiere in 2022.”